tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Incorrect DHE Share

-If the client has not provided a sufficient "key_share" extension (e.g., it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client needs to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2.
+If the client has not provided a sufficient "key_share" extension (e.g., it includes only DHE or ECDHE groups unacceptable to or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client needs to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2.
-If no common cryptographic parameters can be negotiated, the server MUST abort the handshake with an appropriate alert.
+If no common cryptographic parameters can be negotiated, the server MUST abort the handshake with an appropriate alert instead of sending a useless HelloRetryRequest.

 ~~~
          Client                                               Server